Statue of William Wallace, Bemersyde

 The William Wallace Statue near the grounds of the Bemersyde estate, near Melrose in the Scottish Borders is a statue commemorating William Wallace.
-It was commissioned by David Steuart Erskine, 11th Earl of Buchan, and it protected as a category B listed building.
+It was commissioned by David Steuart Erskine, 11th Earl of Buchan, and it is protected as a category B listed building.

 The statue was made of red sandstone by John Smith of Darnick and was erected in 1814.
 It stands 31 ft high and depicts Wallace looking over the River Tweed.
 In 1991, the William Wallace Trust ,which owns the statue and surrounding land and car park raised funds for a renovation which was carried out by Bob Heath and Graciella Glenn Ainsworth.

 At Wallace's feet reads the inscription: